vitturso/examAdvancedProgramming/README.md

 5) void insert (InputIterator first, InputIterator last);
 6) void insert (std::initializer_list<value_type>);
 I used the fifth version.
 With the comado make I can run the program.
+I have not finished everything but I can do it on the oral.